mirego/credo_naming/README.md

 {CredoFilenameConsistency.Check.Consistency.FilenameConsistency, acronyms: [{"MyAppGraphQL", "myapp_graphql"}]}
 ```

-Using this, the `lib/myapp_graphql` will expect to define the module:
+Using this, the `lib/myapp_graphql.ex` file will expect to define the module:

 ```elixir
 defmodule MyAppGraphQL do